jezzsantos/saastack/README_DERIVATIVE.md

 #### Troubleshooting

-Sometimes (especially on MacOS), after manually testing, the processes do not shut down properly, leaving ports: `5001` and `5656` occupied.
+Sometimes (especially on macOS), after manually testing, the processes do not shut down properly, leaving ports: `5001` and `5656` occupied.
 This then throws an exception when you try to run again later.

 The message looks something like this: